andr1976/HydDown/docs/MANUAL.md

 from hyddown import HydDown
 ~~~

-## Input file
+## Input file examples
 When using HydDown a dictionary holding all relevant input in order for HydDown to do vessel calculations shall be provide when the class is initialized.
 One way is to read an input file.
-For HydDown a Yaml format is chosen, but is JSON is a preference this should also work.
+For HydDown a Yaml format is chosen, but if JSON is a preference this should also work with the Yaml parser being substitued with a JSON parser.

 An example of a minimal file for an isentropic vessel depressurisation (no heat transfer) is shown below